 Yeah, dressing absolutely right quickly became an obsession for a lot of people, right?

 There were a couple of guys from Cardiff who used to travel up [to London].
 They maintained that they'd stand up all the way from Cardiff to Paddington because they didn't wanna get creases in their trousers.

 Why did you end up falling out of love with the scene?

-I did it 'til about 86, but then I had to grow up.
-I got engaged, discovered acid, discovered the Beastie Boys.
+I did it till about '86, but then I had to grow up.
+I got engaged, discovered acid, found the Beastie Boys.
 Who wants to dance to John Lee Hooker if you can do all of that?

 It's funny, I stopped doing the mod thing, but it was still in my heart.
 I'd go to acid house clubs and see a load of old mods, dressed down a bit.
-It's almost as if, for a while, the hard mods went towards football violence, the others did the revivalist thing and then we all met up at the end of ecstasy.
+It's almost as if, for a while, the hard mods went toward football violence, the others did the revivalist thing, and then we all met up at the end of ecstasy.